thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/protx.md

 - n: "`payoutAddress`"
   t: "string (hex)"
   p: "Required<br>(exactly 1)"
-  d: "The Dash address to use for masternode reward payments.
-Must match `collateralAddress`."
+  d: "The Dash address to use for masternode reward payments."
 {% enditemplate %}

 *Result---unsigned transaction and message to sign*